textlint/editor/README.md

 For example, WebExtension download own optimized textlint that is generated code [@textlint/script-compiler](packages/@textlint/script-compiler), and use it for linting.

 So, we can focus on the compiler and frontend of editor.

+## Develop

+Install with yarn and build before editing files.

+    yarn install
+    yarn run build
+    cd packages/you want to edit

 ## Architecture